 Recommended retail price (RRP)

-Cost prices (CP), if you're looking to use your catalogue as a look book for retail shows etc. or if you would like to publish it online, either do one with and without your cost prices or leave them out and only keep them on your price list (if you're unsure about how to price your products for wholesale, have a look at this post).
+Cost prices (CP), if you're looking to use your catalogue as a lookbook for retail shows etc., or if you would like to publish it online, either do one with and without your cost prices or leave them out and only keep them on your price list (if you're unsure about how to price your products for wholesale, have a look at this post).

 Product dimensions or sizes available (if relevant)

 Don't forget to tell the reader how they can order and include all your contact details including your website and social media handles.

 (I've done an episode about this too and you can read this blog post here)

 I suggest that you say that all orders are firm sale, this means that once they order they can not return their orders, unless something is faulty.
 This is different from offering sale or return terms.